Simpich Showcase Simpich Showcase

 Enjoy this 2019 video, where David Simpich shares the rich history and craftsmanship behind this unique Simpich Thanksgiving Collection.

-❄ A Portrait of Elegance: The Story Behind Evelyn Jane
+❄ A Portrait of Elegance: The Story Behind Evalyn Jane

 In the mid-1980s, Jan and Bob Simpich were invited to design a special doll to honor the winners of the 1988 U.S. Women’s Figure Skating Championship, held in Denver.
 Jan turned to a deeply personal inspiration: her sister, Evelyn Jane.

-In every Simpich Doll, there’s a story — and few are as heartfelt or personal as the one behind Evelyn Jane – The Ice Skater.
+In every Simpich Doll, there’s a story — and few are as heartfelt or personal as the one behind Evalyn Jane – The Ice Skater.

 In the mid-1980s, Jan and Bob Simpich were invited to design a special doll to honor the winners of the 1988 U.S. Women’s Figure Skating Championship, held in Denver.
-Jan turned to a deeply personal inspiration: her sister, Evelyn Jane Nixon.
+Jan turned to a deeply personal inspiration: her sister, Evalyn Jane Nickson.

-Known to her family as “Pudge,” Evelyn was the youngest of a lively household in Independence, Missouri.
-She was the twin sister of Marsha (“Midge”), and one of five children raised by Dr. Charles and Brenda Nixon.
-Though lovingly nicknamed in childhood, Evelyn grew into a woman of great poise and grace — qualities that Jan captured so beautifully in her tribute.
+Known to her family as “Pudge,” Evalyn was the youngest of a lively household in Independence, Missouri.
+She was the twin sister of Marsha (“Midge”), and one of five children raised by Dr. Charles and Brenda Nickson.
+Though lovingly nicknamed in childhood, Evalyn grew into a woman of great poise and grace — qualities that Jan captured so beautifully in her tribute.

-Later, the portrait would be used again for another beloved Simpich piece: Victorian Summer, inspired once more by Evelyn’s memory.
+Later, the portrait would be used again for another beloved Simpich piece: Victorian Summer, inspired once more by Evalyn’s memory.

-In her final months, Evelyn spoke often of the Kingdom of God — a phrase that deeply moved her family.
-For those who knew her, Evelyn Jane is more than a collector’s item; it’s a quiet legacy of faith, beauty, and family love preserved in art.
+In her final months, Evalyn spoke often of the Kingdom of God — a phrase that deeply moved her family.
+For those who knew her, Evalyn Jane is more than a collector’s item; it’s a quiet legacy of faith, beauty, and family love preserved in art.

 Evalyn Jane over the years!